chaoss/augur/README.md

 To **get Augur up and running quickly**, install our docker image.
 [Installation Instructions for Docker Image of Augur](./docker-install.md)

 To **contribute to our code base routinely**, we recommended that developers configure Augur on their local workstations.
+[Installation Instructions for Developers](./dev-install.md)

 **Both configurations require a MariaDB database with a subset of the GHTorrent dataset**
   - [MySQL]/MariaDB or later with the [GHTorrent database](http://ghtorrent.org/)